truvami/docs/docs/advanced/forward-rabbitmq.md

 ## Setting up Message Forwarding

 Rabbit MQ message forwarding for your tag XL devices necessitates you to configure the Rabbit MQ output in detail.
-The truvami Gateway Service is engineered to sort incoming messages into distinct queues based on the type of the payload.
+The Truvami Gateway Service is engineered to sort incoming messages into distinct queues based on the type of the payload.

 For each of the three payloads - Position, Status and Configuration - the service establishes a distinct queue to store and handle the related message data.
 Please ensure your Rabbit MQ is set-up to align with this specialized flow of data.